michael2012z/BitBible/markdown/KJV/files/Ps.md

 8. O bless our God, ye people, and make the voice of his praise to be heard:

-9. Which holdeth our soul in life, and suffereth not our feet to be moved.holdeth: Heb. putteth
+9. Which holdeth our soul in life, and suffereth not our feet to be moved.

 10. For thou, O God, hast proved us: thou hast tried us, as silver is tried.

 11. Thou broughtest us into the net; thou laidst affliction upon our loins.

-12. Thou hast caused men to ride over our heads; we went through fire and through water: but thou broughtest us out into a wealthy place.wealthy: Heb. moist
+12. Thou hast caused men to ride over our heads; we went through fire and through water: but thou broughtest us out into a wealthy place.

 13. I will go into thy house with burnt offerings: I will pay thee my vows,

-14. Which my lips have uttered, and my mouth hath spoken, when I was in trouble.uttered: Heb. opened
+14. Which my lips have uttered, and my mouth hath spoken, when I was in trouble.

 15. I will offer unto thee burnt sacrifices of fatlings, with the incense of rams; I will offer bullocks with goats.
-Selah.fatlings: Heb. marrow
+Selah.

 16. Come and hear, all ye that fear God, and I will declare what he hath done for my soul.